 Ms. Birbach has experience representing companies in all stages of patent litigation, from pre-suit investigation through trial and appeal.
-Some of her representative matters include:
+Matter highlights include:

 Ms. Birbach is member of the New York Intellectual Property Law Association (NYIPLA).

 Prior to entering law school, Ms. Birbach was a patent examiner at the U.S. Patent and Trademark Office.